The world is a book and those who do not travel read only one page.

 Until I noticed they typoed “receive”, but hey.
 Still interesting to see how far into society and culture the reach of that game has gotten.

-The main thing that happened this week — besides giving a workmate that I really respect and consider a friend (am I buttering him up?) the link to the blog, which makes 3 people from work that know about it and might occasionally stop by — was that one of the new hires on our team was announced to be leaving the team in mid April.
-Of the three new hires that we picked up late last year, he was the only one who was brand new to our team and our department — the other two had worked on our team before, so he was the “new blood” pick from the six applicants we had that made it to the interview stage.
+The main thing that happened this week was that one of the new hires on our team was announced to be leaving the team in mid April.
+Of the three new hires that we picked up late last year, he was the only one who was brand new to our team and our department — the other two had worked on our team before, so he was the “new blood” member of the group.
 And now he’s gone, oops.

-He had a good reason for it though, which had something to do with family immigration requirements, so he’s leaving for a better paying (what I believe is a) government job.
+He had a good reason for it though, which had something to do with family immigration requirements mandating a minimum salary level or something, so he’s leaving for a better paying (what I believe is a) government job.
 Goes to show how little our current job pays us.
 He seemed to like us and we seemed to like him, so that’s a pity that he’ll be leaving, but I definitely wish him nothing but the best.

 I had an endocrinologist appointment over the phone this week, and one thing led to another, which led to me ending up with a prescription to try estrogen patches instead of pills.
 They’re interesting, I thought they would feel annoying at first but I can’t feel them at all once they’re placed on.
 The patches are really thin and light, like a really tiny, film-like saran wrap, applied with adhesive to an area on the trunk of the body, They have to be replaced twice a week, and I’m supposed to ensure that I place it on a different part of my body each time, and never use the same spot twice in a row, I suppose so that the skin can breathe.